 - Size – The bigger the stained glass window, the more expensive it is.

-- Colors – Yes, color also dictates the total cost of the project.
-Some colors are more expensive than others.
+- Colors – Some colors are more expensive than others.
 For example, cobalt blue is an expensive color because of the use of cobalt while some pink glasses use gold and so, it is also expensive.

 - Mounting – The stained glass can be mounted on an existing glass installed.
 Mounting is usually chosen when the owner wants to have the option to remove the art glass in the future.
 There are different options for mounting, and some are easier to do than the others and could cost less.
 Also, mounting the stained glass removes the need to weather-proof the outside panel, thus lessening the cost of the finish.